hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 title: "The Tweetrospective - refresh your next Agile Retrospective"
 tags: agile
 excerpt: I've recently tried a new approach for facilitating an agile retrospecitve based on Twitter.
 It was a fun and creative session and I got great feedback.
 Read what I've done, what I've learned and grab some resources to do it yourself!
+summary: A fun retrospective format using tweets as an instrument
+image: /assets/img/uploads/tweetrospectivePhoto.jpg
 comments: true
 ---